Plot to kill Rose Hall Town businessman…Jamaican placed in custody

-Commander of B Division, Ian Amsterdam, has confirmed that the Jamaican national for whom the police were on the hunt returned to Guyana yesterday and was immediately arrested at Moleson Creek.
+Commander of B Division, Ian Amsterdam, has confirmed that the Jamaican national for whom the police were on the hunt returned to Guyana on Saturday and was immediately arrested at Moleson Creek.

 He stated that the other three persons that were arrested on Thursday are still in police custody.